faizyy01/Discord-Donation-Bot/README.md

-# Discord-Payment-Bot
+# Discord-Donate-Bot
-Accept Cashapp or Venmo payments using this discord bot.
+Accept Cashapp or Venmo donations using this discord bot.

 # Wiki coming soon